 Photo Editing & Photos

 When you spend hours writing something useful for your customers, it’s discouraging if no one ever reads it.
 Eye-catching images can make the difference between your content getting clicks or getting yawns.
 Below are some of the best tools for marketing teams.
 We frequently use these graphics tools to make our materials more visually appealing.

-With Buffer’s new multimedia feature, Pablo, you can now also create your own content with the perfect size and format to share on any social media platform you wish to post to.
+With Buffer’s multimedia feature, Pablo, you can now also create your own content with the perfect size and format to share on any social media platform you wish to post to.
 It allows you to edit the typography with more than 25 different fonts, and choose from over 50,000 images to work with.

 When posting on social media, writing our articles, and including images on our site, we make sure to use our own pictures or photos that are licensed under the Creative Commons Zero (CC0), such as those from Pexels.
 They provide over 30,000 free high quality and completely free stock photos.
 The photos are tagged for easy search and approximately 3,000 new high-resolution images are added every month.
 The site claims to “hand-pick” their photos from uploads by photographers in their community or sourced from sites like Unsplash, Gratisography, Little Visuals, which are all free stock photo sites.

 Don’t know how to use Photoshop?
 No worries!
 With PicMonkey, you can edit or touch up images online and quickly create graphic designs and collages with its design tools.
 Its main functions used to be largely free, but—bad news to you freeloaders out there—it seems that there is no longer any free level.
 Now they offer a 7-day free trial.

 Pixabay is where we get lots of our high-resolution photos.
 The site offers royalty free high-quality images, over 940,000 free stock photos, vectors, art illustrations, and videos that you can use anytime anywhere.
 Attribution is not required when using their images because they are made available free of copyrights under the Creative Commons CC0 license.So, you can download, distribute, and change them however you’d like.